dirac-institute/sorcha/docs/inputs.rst

   Be careful about the way your input elements are defined!
 Using heliocentric elements as barycentric (or vice-versa) will lead to wrong outputs.
 Similarly, if using Cartesian elements, be careful about the orientation of the coordinate system!
 Sorcha assumes that Cartesian elements are Ecliptic-oriented.

 .. note::
-  For readability we show examples of white space separated files below.
+  For readability we show examples of whitespace-separated files below.
 We show only the heliocentric versions of these inputs, as the barycentric column requirements are identical, changing only the `FORMAT` designation

 Cometary Orbit Format
 ~~~~~~~~~~~~~~~~~~~~~~~